rofor/lidar2block/README.md

 # lidar2block

 This is my first BASH script, so I'm sure there's plenty of room for improvement, suggestions welcome!
+So far I've only tested it on Arch linux.

 ## Description